-Millennials are now the largest generational cohort in America.
+Millennials are now the in America.
 They include everyone from young adults graduating from college to CEOs of Fortune 500 companies to parents leading PTA meetings.
 They also, unfortunately, include adults dealing with more serious oral health issues, possibly for the first time.

 In our Oral Hygiene Tips blog series, we’re examining the oral health risks and healthy practices of different generations.
 Our West Michigan family dentists have helped patients of all ages achieve healthier smiles.